The history of Britain is undoubtedly also a history of Oak.

 It comes as no surprise that The Royal Oak is the third most popular pub name in Britain.
 Oak trees crop up regularly in the history of monarchs and other nobles of Britain.
 While some of these stories may be apocryphal, they emphasise the prominence of the oak in the history and folklore of Britain.

 - Queen Elizabeth’s Oak once stood in Greenwich Park in London until it was unfortunately felled by a storm in 1991.
-It is said that Henry VIII and his wife Anne Boleyn once danced around the oak.
-In her youth, Queen Elizabeth II enjoyed picnicking in its shade.
-Centuries later, the hollow trunk was used to imprison criminals caught in the park.

-- In Bradgate Park in Leicestershire, a stand of pollarded oaks remain from the Tudor era.
+- In Bradgate Park in Leicestershire, a stand of pollarded Oaks remain from the Tudor era.
 Their tops were removed in 1554 after the beheading of Lady Jane Grey, born at nearby Bradgate Hall.

-- After the Battle of Worcester in 1651, the defeated Charles II fled and hid in an oak tree at Boscobel House.
+- After the Battle of Worcester in 1651, the defeated Charles II fled and hid in an Oak tree at Boscobel House.
 This saved his life and after the Restoration in 1660, he declared May 29th Royal Oak Day.

-- During Cromwell’s period of rule, weddings were held beneath oak trees, a tradition started by the druids.
+- During Cromwell’s period of rule, weddings were held beneath Oak trees, a tradition started by the druids.

-- In Perth and Kinross in Scotland, an ancient oak known as the Birnham Oak still stands, albeit with supporting braces.
+- In Perth and Kinross in Scotland, an ancient Oak known as the Birnham Oak still stands, albeit with supporting braces.
 This is the last remnant of the Birnham Forest, mentioned by William Shakespeare in Macbeth.